fanconic/colon_cancer_segmentation/README.md

 # Cancer Segmentation - ML4H Project1
 Project 1 of the course Machine Learning for Health Care in FS21 at ETH Zürich

+## Objective
+The goal of this project was to build a machine learning model that segments CT images according to pixels containing cancerous or non-cancerous tissue (i.e. masking the input as primary or background).

 ## Setup

 ### Installation